cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/config.md

 - `id` (required): This is the internal ID of the layer.
 It needs to be unique within the current group, but is not required to be globally unique.
 - `name` (required): This is the user facing name of the layer (that will appear in the tree).
 Multiple layers can use the same name, they'll be combined in a single entry in the tree.
 - `source` (required): This is the ID of the source used to populate the layer.
+- `order` (optional): A field that defines the layer hierarchy based on their order.
+Defaults to 0.
+Both positive and negative numbers are valid.
+- `grouping` (optional): A grouping field for displaying only a subset of layers within this group.
+- `clickable` (optional): Enables the layer to be clickable.
+Set to true by default.
+- `hovering` (optional): Creates a highlight effect when hovering over the layer's features.
+This parameter is an array of two numbers indicating the opacity for the highlighted and non-highlighted states respectively.

 ```json
 {